palant/palant.info/content/articles/a-year-after-the-disastrous-breach-lastpass-has-not-improved/index.md

 Now this has been almost a year ago.
 LastPass promised to improve, both as far as their communication goes and on the technical side of things.
 So let’s take a look at whether they managed to deliver.

 TL;DR: They didn’t.
 So far I failed to find evidence of any improvements whatsoever.

+**Update** (2023-09-26): It looks like at least the issues listed under “Secure settings” are finally going to be addressed.

 {{< img src="ship.jpg" width="600" alt="A very battered ship with torn sails in a stormy sea, on its side the ship’s name: LastPass" />}}